Point scores again, Lightning beat Islanders 2-1 in Game 3

 UNIONDALE, N.Y.
+(AP) — After keeping up his scoring touch to help Tampa Bay get a big road victory its Stanley Cup semifinal series, Brayden Point was especially proud of the Lightning’s defensive effort.

-(AP) — Brayden Point kept up his scoring touch with a tiebreaking goal late in the second period, Andrei Vasilevskiy stopped 27 shots and the Tampa Bay Lightning beat the New York Islanders 2-1 on Thursday night to take a 2-1 lead in the Stanley Cup semifinals.
+Point got the tiebreaking goal late in the second period, Andrei Vasilevskiy stopped 27 shots and the Lightning beat the New York Islanders 2-1 on Thursday night to take a 2-1 series lead.

+The Islanders outshot the Lightning 8-5 in a tight third period, but couldn’t tie it.
+They pulled goalie Semyon Varlamov for an extra skater with about 1:48 remaining but couldn’t manage a shot on goal.”

+“They had some control late, something to look at,” Point said “We still had guys sacrificing, blocking shots and all that good stuff.
+We’ll take the win for sure.”

 Yanni Gourde also scored to help Tampa Bay improve to 6-1 on the road in the playoffs.

+“We kept the game really simple,” Gourde said.
+“We managed the game for most part of the game and that was the key, especially in the third period.
+We closed the ice pretty well and we got the puck deep whenever we got the chance.
+I think that was very important for us.”

-Cal Clutterbuck scored for the Islanders, and Semyon Varlamov made 23 saves.
+Cal Clutterbuck scored for the Islanders, and Varlamov finished with 23 saves.

 Game 4 is Saturday night at Nassau Coliseum, with Game 5 back in Tampa on Monday night.